 - If you use the MegaRAID controller as primary storage, see Section 2.1.1, Storage Configuration, on configuring a virtual disk for the OS in a pre-boot environment.
-The Windows installation program recognizes the MegaRAID controller, and it automatically installs a driver. - If you use the MegaRAID controller as secondary storage, install the OS without the MegaRAID controller, shut down the system, install the controller, and let the OS automatically configure the controller with the in-box driver. - After the Windows Server 2012 OS is running on the machine with the MegaRAID controller, upgrade to the latest LSI MegaRAID driver.
+The Windows installation program recognizes the MegaRAID controller, and it automatically installs a driver. - If you use the MegaRAID controller as secondary storage, LSI recommends that you install the OS without the MegaRAID controller, shut down the system, install the controller, and let the OS automatically configure the controller with the in-box driver. - Once the Windows Server 2012 OS is running on the machine with the MegaRAID controller, an upgrade to the latest LSI MegaRAID driver is recommended.
 The following section describes how to upgrade the driver.